 - Tie the swivel to the leader using a Palomar knot.

-- Slide a bead or sinker bumper on the main line after the sinker.
+- Slide a bead or sinker bumper on the mainline after the sinker.
 This helps absorb the impact of the sinker sliding into the swivel and protects the knot.

 - Cut the excess line from all knots.